Medicare Part D Prescription Drug Coverage: What Is & Isn't Covered

 - You may experience adverse side effects from the less expensive drug.

-- The less costly drug could be less effective for your condition.
+- The lower cost drug could be less effective for your condition.

 Quantity limits

-There may be a limit on the number of drugs covered over a period of time for some Part D plans.
+There may be a limit on the doses covered over a period of time for some Part D plans.
 This could mean you can only get a 30-day supply for certain prescriptions.
 However, your healthcare provider can request an exception if you need a higher dosage.

 What Drugs Does Medicare Part D Cover?

 There are standard drug types that all Part D prescription coverage plans must offer.
-By law, there must be at least two Medicare Part D drugs covered in most categories.
+By law, there must be at least two Medicare Part D drugs covered in the most commonly prescribed categories.

-Medicare Part D coverage also must cover nearly all types of medication in the six most essential categories:
+Medicare Part D coverage also must cover nearly all types of medication in six essential categories:

 - Antipsychotics